CyberFlameGO/svnpython/Doc/library/logging.rst

    Handles a record by passing it to all handlers associated with this logger and its ancestors (until a false value of *propagate* is found).
 This method is used for unpickled records received from a socket, as well as those created locally.
-   Logger-level filtering is applied using :meth:`~Logger.filter`.
+   Logger-level filtering is applied using :meth:`filter`.

 .. method:: Logger.makeRecord(name, lvl, fn, lno, msg, args, exc_info [, func, extra])